core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 For a reverse-proxy that sends a request to servers in a CoAP group, the considerations as defined in {{Section 5.7.3 of RFC7252}} hold, with the following additions:

-* The three issues and limitations defined in {{sec-proxy-forward}} for a forward proxy apply to a reverse-proxy as well, and have to be addressed, e.g., using the signaling method defined in {{I-D.tiloca-core-groupcomm-proxy}} or other means.
+* The three issues and limitations defined in {{sec-proxy-forward}} for a forward proxy apply to a reverse-proxy as well, and have to be addressed, e.g., using the signaling method defined in {{I-D.ietf-core-groupcomm-proxy}} or other means.

 * A reverse-proxy MAY have preconfigured time duration(s) that are used for collecting server responses and forwarding these back to the client.
 These duration(s) may be set as global configuration or as resource-specific configurations.
-If there is such preconfiguration, then an explicit signaling of the time period in the client's request as defined in {{I-D.tiloca-core-groupcomm-proxy}} is not necessarily needed.
+If there is such preconfiguration, then an explicit signaling of the time period in the client's request as defined in {{I-D.ietf-core-groupcomm-proxy}} is not necessarily needed.
 Note that a reverse-proxy is in an explicit relation with the origin servers it stands in for.
 Thus, compared to a forward-proxy, it has a much better basis for determining and configuring such time durations.

 * A client that is configured to access a reverse-proxy resource (i.e., one that triggers a CoAP group communication request) SHOULD be configured also to handle potentially multiple responses with the same Token value caused by a single request.